+Fiart Mare has been building pleasure boats for over 60 years.
 The company's name includes the abbreviation FIART, which in English means 'Italian thermosetting resin companies'.
 When the global yachting industry was still exploring the potential of thermosetting resins, Fiart Mare was one of the first boat builders to use it.
 In 1960, the company's founder, engineer Ruggero di Luggo, launched the Conchita, an open type boat 3.6m long which quickly gained popularity amid growing interest in water recreation: 60 orders were placed in the first year.

 "It is no longer a luxury product, but something for everyone, like the Fiat 500 Cinquecento," said Ruggero di Luggo, who has been at the helm of the company for over half a century.
 The company has produced over 130 different models to suit all budgets and they have been a resounding success.
 In the last decade the Ruggiero family has focused on the production of luxury, high speed 10-18m boats.